How to get along with anyone

-Look people in the eye when speaking or being spoken to.
-Also, smile.
+Look people in the eye when conversing—also, smile.

-If they share something personal, handle the information with utmost care.
+If they share something personal, handle the information with the utmost care.

-When conflict arises, assume you’re at fault before passing judgement.
+When conflict arises, assume you're at fault before passing judgment.

 Never bring up their past failures, but don't hide your own.

-Avoid taking about yourself too much.
-Tell your story when they want to hear it.
+Avoid talking about yourself too much.
+Tell your story when someone wants to hear it.

-Understand that many people just want someone to be proud of them.
+Understand that people want someone to be proud of them.